CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

 npm i --save-dev pa11y-ci
 ```

-After the installation is complete edit the `package.json` and add the following commands to the 'scripts' section:
+After the installation is complete edit the `package.json` and add the following commands to the "scripts" section:

 ```json
 "start-detached": "bundle exec jekyll serve --detach",